Igniting local passion

 Enabling

-Local governments need to recognise that there are proactive, creative and willing entrepreneurs within each community and with a little support, guidance and assistance, these community members will invest in their local and much loved places.
+Local governments need to recognise that there are proactive, creative and willing innovators within each community and with a little support, guidance and assistance, these community members will invest in their local and much loved places.
 These people are the community’s biggest assets and can have a significant impact on the viability and sustainability of a place.

 The power of the people is much stronger than the people in power